shim-sao/xtrmaddons-node-fs-utils/README.md

 }
 ```

-After adding this dependency in the list of dependencies, execute the following command for the installation of the module: :
+After adding the needed dependencies in the list, execute the following command for the installation of the modules:

 ```batch
 npm run install